 Second is slightly in front of your right or left.

-Lastly, is throwing the ball higher and quite close to your body.
+Lastly, it is throwing the ball higher and quite close to your body.
 This can help in getting the right angle for the kick serve.

 Racquet Motion and Contact